Antoine Kambanda: Bishop and cardinal

 On 7 May 2013, Pope Francis named Kambanda Bishop of Kibungo.
 He succeeded Kizito Bahujimihigo, who resigned in January 2010 amid "serious financial problems" in the diocese and threats on the part of creditor banks to seize diocesan assets.
 The Episcopal Conference of Rwanda elected him to attend the Synod of Bishops in 2015.

 On 19 November 2018, Pope Francis named him Archbishop of Kigali.

 On 25 October 2020, Pope Francis announced he would raise him to the rank of cardinal at a consistory scheduled for 28 November 2020.
 At that consistory, Pope Francis made him Cardinal-Priest of San Sisto.
 On 16 December he was named a member of the Congregation for the Evangelization of Peoples.

 In October 2021, Pope Francis appointed Cardinal Kambanda as a member of the Congregation for Catholic Education.

-In August 2022, he was appoinded by Grand Master of the Orléans obedience of the Order of Saint Lazarus Jan Dobrzenský z Dobrzenicz as Spiritual Protector and Chaplain general of the Order.
+In August 2022, he was appointed by Grand Master of the Orléans obedience of the Order of Saint Lazarus Jan Dobrzenský z Dobrzenicz as Spiritual Protector and Chaplain general of the Order.

+He participated as a cardinal elector in the 2025 papal conclave that elected Pope Leo XIV.